Home Browse Listings Markets Agents Guides How to Buy

-The Búzios brief
+The Búzios market, in depth

 Búzios is small, expensive, and seasonal.
 Argentine demand swings the market — when Buenos Aires can afford a vacation, Búzios sells out.
 The Geribá and Ferradura beachfront is where Brazilians and Argentines park luxury second homes.
 Off-season Airbnb is rough; peak season is unbeatable.